jeyabalajis/aws-certified-sa-pro-notes/docs/storage/ebs.md

 - Finally, Amazon S3 is an object store good at storing vast numbers of backups or user files.
 - EFS is the most expensive (3x of gp2 pricing) and available across multiple instances.
 - S3 - typical for huge, long term storage.
 Glacier for cold storage.

+### Best Practices
+> To get additional IOPS performance on a gp2 EBS Volume, simply increase the storage size.
+> POSIX and on-premise is supported by EFS; this works on-premise when you connect through Direct Connect or Site-to-Site VPN.
+> Storage Gateway Volume connects with S3, which is an object store.
+> S3 Event vs CloudWatch event.
+S3 Event is the fastest.
+> SSD - IOPs is the metric.
+HDD - Throughput is the metric. io2 block express - sub-millisecond latency.